-The Department of Asian Studies offers five major concentrations, nine minors, and instruction in Asian and Middle Eastern languages.
-Students pursuing the B.A. degree in Asian Studies can complete the interdisciplinary major in Asian Studies, or concentrate in Arab Cultures, Chinese, Japanese, or South Asian Studies.
+The Department of Asian Studies offers six major concentrations, nine minors, and instruction in Asian and Middle Eastern languages.
+Students pursuing the B.A. degree in Asian Studies can complete the interdisciplinary major in Asian Studies, or concentrate in Arab Cultures, Chinese, Japanese, Korean Studies, or South Asian Studies.

 - Asian Studies Major, B.A.–Arab Cultures Concentration

 - Asian Studies Major, B.A.–South Asian Studies Concentration

 Upon completion of the Asian studies program, students should be able to:

 - Identify or analyze significant aspects of the target cultures by interpreting texts and media

 - Demonstrate proficiency in listening, speaking, reading, and writing skills in the target language

 - Demonstrate experience in the use of the target language outside the language classroom